What dyscalculia actually is.

 Specific things that work:

-• Patience and a teacher who actually gets it.
+- Patience and a tutor who actually gets it.
 This matters more than any specific tool.
-A teacher who treats the kid like the issue is the kid will do damage.
-A teacher who treats the kid like the issue is the tools, and changes the tools, will help.
+A tutor who treats the child like the issue is the child will do damage.
+A tutor who treats the child like the issue is the tools, and changes the tools, will help.

 Early intervention helps a lot.
 So does intervention at any age.
-There is no point at which a kid is "too old" to benefit from teaching that actually works.
+There is no point at which A child is "too old" to benefit from teaching that actually works.

 About Maker Math

-Maker Math is a one-on-one tutoring service built specifically for kids with dyscalculia, dyslexia, and ADHD.
-Our teachers are trained in this stuff, and our hands-on tools are designed for the way these kids learn.
+Maker Math is a one-on-one tutoring service built specifically for children with dyscalculia, dyslexia, and ADHD.
+Our tutors are trained in this stuff, and our hands-on tools are designed for the way these children learn.

 Get in touch